Skip to main content

 During the First World War, Annie Christitch worked with her mother as a nurse in Serbia and supervised several military hospitals.
 It is at this time that she and her mother were held prisoners.
 Christitch gave lectures in England in order to raise funds for medical supplies.
 She ran a soup kitchen for the Red Cross.

-During WWII, Annie Christitch helped allied soldiers escape from Balkan countries, and she worked with Queen Marie and the British Red Cross to supply Yugoslav prisoners of war in Germany and Italy with parcels.
+During World War II, Annie Christitch helped allied soldiers escape from Balkan countries, and she worked with Queen Marie and the British Red Cross to supply Yugoslav prisoners of war in Germany and Italy with parcels.

 She received the Order of the Serbian White Eagle and the Order of St. Sava.
 She was also decorated by The Yugoslavian Red Cross and the Czechoslovak White Lion.